 The AP CSP exam changed this year and as a seasoned reader, I thought it might be helpful to share some reflections from my reading experience.

-The next webinar in AccessCSforAll's “Accessible Computer Science: Teacher to Teacher” webinar series funded by the
+Next week, AccessCSforAll will hold the final webinar in the series “Accessible Computer Science: Teacher to Teacher,” funded by the

 I know schools and teachers are starting to plan for next year and many of us are interviewing.
 I was just talking to a friend of mine the other day who was preparing for an interview and it got me thinking...

 Discussions about interactions with technology in their daily lives are always a hit with my students.

 Planning for the next school year provides an important time to reflect and revise not only our curriculum, but also our practices, routines and our classroom spaces.

 The CAPE Framework, developed by Carol L. Fletcher and Jayce R. Warner out of TACC at UT Austin through the Expanding Pathways in Computing (EPIC), is an incredibly helpful tool for assessing entire computer science education ecosystems.